 Insurance adjusters are insurance company employees whose job is to determine the outcome of personal injury and property damage claims.
 While many insurance adjusters thoroughly review each case and arrive at a fair conclusion, others employ unethical tactics.
-To protect yourself from these bad-faith methods, you should put some fear into your insurance adjuster.
+To protect yourself from these bad-faith methods, you should behave in a way that scares your insurance adjuster into doing the right thing.

 By arming yourself with knowledge, devising a strategic plan, demonstrating persistence, and hiring an experienced lawyer, you can encourage an insurance adjuster to deliver a fair offer you are willing to accept.
 Below is your step-by-step guide to achieving this goal.